How to Calculate MACD Indicator in Excel: Step-by-Step Guide

-In this Excel tutorial, you learn how to handle MACD in your spreadsheet.
+In this Excel tutorial, you will learn how to calculate the MACD indicator in Excel using exponential moving averages and create trading signals for technical analysis.

 The Moving Average Convergence Divergence (MACD) indicator is a popular technical analysis tool used in stock trading and other financial markets to identify potential buy and sell signals.
 The MACD is calculated as the difference between two moving averages, the 26-day exponential moving average (EMA) and the 12-day EMA, and is often plotted along with a 9-day EMA of the MACD line, known as the signal line.